CharliVanNood/FeOS/readme.md

 `rustup component add rust-src`
 - Install bootimage
 `cargo install cargo-xbuild`
-If this fails run `rustup default stable-x86_64-pc-windows-gnu` this will set the linker.exe to use gnu instead
 `cargo install bootimage`

 - Install QEMU (virtual machine, after compiling it gets called directly)